Which one is my guardian angel?

 A long time ago I should have been thrown into hell, unless by your prayers you had turned away the wrath of God from me.
 Do not leave me, nor ever forsake me, I beg of you, but still comfort me in adversity, restrain me in prosperity, defend me in danger, help me in temptation, lest at some time of danger I fall below it.
 Offer before the Divine Majesty my prayers and groans, and all my works of piety, and make me persevere in grace until I reach eternal life.
 Amen.

-We owe much to our Serving Angels, who most of the time protect and guard us without our knowledge.
+We owe a lot to our Serving Angels, who most of the time guard and protect us without our knowledge.

 "See that you do not despise any of these little ones, for I tell you that our angels in heaven always see the face of my Father in heaven" (Matthew 18:10).